jeffmerkey/netware-xscreensaver/README.md

 rpm -e xscreensaver
 ```

-To remove a previously installed or outdated version of XScreensaver and all package depedencies with the dnf or yum package
+To remove a previously installed or outdated version of XScreensaver and all package dependencies with the dnf or yum package
 manager for Linux:
 ```sh
 dnf remove xscreensaver